AlexLipp/faster-unmixer/README.md

 ```
 git clone --recurse-submodules https://github.com/r-barnes/faster-unmixer/ [LOCAL_DIRECTORY]
 ```
-You can find the URL by clicking the green "Code" button on the top right of this page.

 Navigate to the local directory and check-out the submodules:
 ```
 git submodule update --init --recursive